-If you’re someone who struggles with teeth grinding, clenching, or morning jaw pain, you know it isn’t fun.
-Not only is it not fun, but it can also damage your teeth, keep you from sleeping, and cause widespread pain.
-Thankfully, you don’t have to endure this pain forever.
+If you’re someone who struggles with teeth grinding, clenching, or morning jaw discomfort, you know it isn’t fun.
+Not only is it not fun, but it can also damage your teeth, keep you from sleeping, and cause widespread discomfort.
+Thankfully, you don’t have to endure this forever.
 Today we’ll talk about what causes teeth grinding and how you can solve it.

 For one, they’ve found a few different potential categories for what causes teeth grinding.
 This means that the “cause” is not yet clear.
 Researchers are looking at three main causes of teeth grinding.
 These causes are lifestyle factors, sleep disorders, and general stress or anxiety.

 What causes teeth grinding: Lifestyle?

 When it comes to lifestyle factors, there a few things that researchers have found to be related to teeth grinding.
 Primarily, research has shown that bruxism is higher in those who use certain psychoactive substances.